 We meet at least annually with staff and the community in a formal public hearing process to facilitate a prioritization of community and economic development needs for our each of our member governments which results in a prioritized list of projects that a community wants to pursue.
 We will then match the needs of the community to the grant funding available to maximize the opportunities.

 We meet with our localities to discuss short and long term goals for the community.
 We consider the needs assessment priorities, comprehensive plans, sales tax initiatives, and other information to see where we can identify project oppurtunites and partner with other funding agencies to maximize the use of local funds.

 Once we make decisions on where to pursue funding, we will help you do just that by writing grant applications on the localities behalf with assistance from key staff at the locality.
 If the project is awarded we will manage the grant on their behalf.
 Most of the time this is at no direct cost to the locality.
 There are funds budgeted in the grant to cover the cost of writing the application and managing the grant.
 We currently have about $15.7M in grant funds that are used in grant projects in this region.

 Resources, Community and Economic

 The HOME Consortium was established in 2006 by MOU and now includes all localities.
 Beaufort County is the lead entity.
 This consortium allows direct allocation of housing funds to be managed locally.
-The primary activities are single family rehab, new construction (through CHDOs) and down payment assistance.
+The primary activities are single family rehab and new construction (through CHDOs).
 There is an 8 member committee that makes recommendations to the full board related to projects, reviews and approves the annual action plans and CAPER.
 A 5-year consolidated plan governs the program.
 The annual allocation requires a 25% match provided by our four counties.